Quantum Thinking

 Mental illness, in all it's varied forms, is a horrible disease.
 It brings at least discomfort, and in many cases actual danger, to both the diseased persons and those around them.
 In modern societies we have for the most part learned to treat the afflicted with respect; we don't mock them, or tease them, or poke fun at them or their families.
 We try to be quietly supportive, lending whatever help we can with our very limited understanding.

 In the past months, there have been an increasing number of commentators suggesting that our President, Donald Trump, is either mentally ill or is at least a borderline case.
 This diagnosis has been offered by all sorts of people who don't really have any qualifications; Senators, TV and radio pundits, social media raiders, and even some qualified psychiatrists.
 The most frequently offered diagnosis is "malignant narcissism", which itself is a little-understood syndrome.
-The four elements of this disease ar narcissism, paranoia, antisocial personality and sadism.
+The four elements of this disease are narcissism, paranoia, antisocial personality and sadism.
 We can clearly see that President Trump exhibits all four of those.
 (Note that there are professionals who also say that, while Trump certainly shows those characteristics, they don't rise to the level of mental illness)

 But what are we to do?
 My first (and only) recommendation is that we all quit talking about it, and quit talking about Donald Trump in general.
 Ever since he entered the Presidential race in June of 2015, we have been obsessed with every word, every tweet, ever imagined slight, and every piece of evidence of his imbalance.
 This is harmful for two reasons: